BraedenLyman/ParentPal/README.md

 #### Viewing Photos
 1. From the main dashboard, click the **"Photo Gallery"** card under the "Photo Gallery" section
-2. The photo gallery page will appear with a grid of photos that have been uploaded by a parent account (your account) or a verified shared babysitter account
+2. The photo gallery page will appear with a grid of photos that have been uploaded by a parent account or a verified shared babysitter account (Your account)

 #### Uploading Photos
 1. Click the **"Upload Photo"** button